WGLab/NanoBinner/README.md

 ## <a name="Installation"></a>Installation

-AmpBinner calls `minimap2` to do sequence alignment.
+NanoBinner calls `minimap2` to do sequence alignment.
 If you don't have `minimap2` in your system, you can install it following the instructions [here](https://github.com/lh3/minimap2#install).
 If you are using Linux, you can acquire precompiled binaries using the following commands:

 ```